 So, if you have had work in a recent issue of Passager, please read on.

 When submitting to the Winter Issue, please wait 2 issue cycles (a year and a half) before submitting again.
-If you were published in the most recent Winter Issue (74) or Poetry Contest Issue (73), you would not submit to the 2024 Winter Issue.
-We’ll be happy to see your work again the year after that.
+If you were published in the 2023 Winter Issue on Ancestral Trauma (#74) or the 2023 Poetry Contest issue (#75), you would not submit to this issue.
+We’ll be happy to see your work again next year.

-Writers must be age 50 or older at the time of publication to submit.
+Writers must be age 50 or older by February 1, 2024 to submit.

 We prefer hard copy submissions, but for your convenience, you may also submit online via Submittable.